avaya-dux/neo-css-library-clean/docs/pull_request_template.md

 - [ ] updated the changelog file if any SCSS files have been updated
 - [ ] ensured I have added the correct label to the PR if necessary
 - [ ] reviewed my code changes
+- [ ] updated the Deploy Preview link at the top of this PR (or remove it if not applicable)
-- [ ] updated the link at the top of this PR (or remove it if not applicable)
+- [ ] updated the Figma referense link at the top of this PR (or remove it if not applicable)
 - [ ] added any important information to this PR (description, images, GIFs, ect.)
 - [ ] done an accessibility check on my work (tested with Chrome's `axe Dev Tools`, Mac's VoiceOver, etc.)
 - [ ] tagged `@avaya-dux/dux-design` if any visual changes have occurred